peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

 An arbitrary-precision decimal number.
 If this value is positive zero, returns positive zero.
+Signals FlagInvalid and returns quiet NaN if this value is signaling NaN.

 ### Negate